Comin' On Strong

-Comin' On Strong is the sixth studio album by American country music artist Trace Adkins.
+Comin' On Strong is the fifth studio album by American country music artist Trace Adkins.
 It was released on December 2, 2003 on Capitol Records Nashville.
 The album produced two singles — "Hot Mama" and "Rough & Ready", which respectively reached No. 5 and No. 13 on the US Billboard Hot Country Songs charts.
 The album was certified platinum by the RIAA.

 The track "I'd Sure Hate to Break Down Here" was later recorded by Julie Roberts as "Break Down Here" on her self-titled debut album.
 Her version was released as a single in early 2004, peaking at No. 18 on the country charts.

 The song "Hot Mama" also appears on the game Karaoke Revolution Party.